 This performance category replaces PQRS.
 This category covers the quality of the care you deliver, based on performance measures created by CMS, as well as medical professional and stakeholder groups.
 You pick the six measures of performance that best fit your practice.

-This program replaces the Medicare EHR Incentive Program, commonly known as Meaningful Use.
-In this performance category, you choose measures to advance the productive use of the healthcare information you create.
+CMS is re-naming the Advancing Care Information performance category to Promoting Interoperability (PI) to focus on patient engagement and the electronic exchange of health information using certified electronic health record technology (CEHRT).
+This performance category replaced the Medicare EHR Incentive Program for EPs, commonly known as Meaningful Use.
 This is done by proactively sharing information with other clinicians or the patient in a comprehensive manner.
 This may include: sharing test results, visit summaries, and therapeutic plans with the patient and other facilities to coordinate care.

 This is a new performance category that includes an inventory of activities that assess how you improve your care processes, enhance patient engagement in care, and increase access to care.
 The inventory allows you choose the activities appropriate to your practice from categories such as, enhancing care coordination, patient and clinician shared decision-making, and expansion of practice access.